getyoti/yoti-java-sdk/README.md

 * By default, Yoti SDKs fetch profiles from [https://api.yoti.com/api/v1](https://api.yoti.com/api/v1).
 If necessary, this can be overridden by setting the `yoti.api.url` system property.
-* Yoti Java SDK uses AES-256 encryption.
+* This SDK uses AES-256 encryption.
 If you are using the Oracle JDK, this key length is not enabled by default.
 The following stack overflow question explains how to fix this: [http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters](http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters)
 * To find out how to set up your Java project in order to use this SDK, you can check the Spring Boot example in this repo.

 ## Known Issues